TheHiddenLayer/when/README.md

+# `when` is/was it?
-The `when` utility takes input from any popular time format and generates a human-readable description of the provided time, indicating whether the time is in the past or future.
+The `when` utility takes input as any popular time format and generates a human-readable description of the provided time, indicating whether the time is in the past or future.
 It also provides a lightweight sense of approximation.
 This utility obviously enhances any application where timestamped data is frequently displayed to users.

 ### Usage